uhhhhhhhhhhhh taxnul is my conlang. it's a personal lang so don't jump on my ass for anything that isnt 900% naturalistic.

 Present: Ul soxtur zcik.
 "They annoy me."

-Taxnul has a traditional ceremonial writing system similar to the Elian Script, in which words are read in columns of letters from top to bottom, left to right.
+Taxnul has a writing system similar to the Elian Script, in which words are read in columns of letters from top to bottom, left to right.
 This system allows words to be written in many different forms.
 Here's a couple graphics and examples to explain: